erizov/Professor/semester_14/lecture_95_support_advanced/knowledge_graph/README.md

 ## Common Misconceptions

-❌ **WRONG**: "Knowledge Graph is the best solution for all problems" ✓ **CORRECT**: Knowledge Graph has specific use cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Knowledge Graph is the best solution for all problems" ✓ **CORRECT**: Knowledge Graph has specific employ cases and trade-offs; choose algorithms based on requirements

 ❌ **WRONG**: "Knowledge Graph is too complex to understand" ✓ **CORRECT**: Knowledge Graph can be understood by breaking it down into smaller steps